 The Maple Pecan Crisp Topping

-This crisp topping is a bit different in that it doesn't use any refined sweeteners, but instead uses just pure maple syrup.
-It adds a subtle maple note to it, but also makes it feel just a bit healthier.
+This crisp topping is a bit different because it doesn't use refined sweeteners, but instead uses pure maple syrup.
+This adds a subtle maple note to the flavor, and also makes it feel just a bit more wholesome.

-Either will work, and should result in a crumbled mixture.
-Next, the oats and pecans are mixed together.
-Then, fold in the maple syrup.
-At this point, do not overmix to avoid excess gluten formation between the liquid syrup and the flour.
+Step 2: Add in the oats and pecans, then fold in the maple syrup.
+Do not overmix to avoid excess gluten formation between the liquid syrup and the flour.

 When the apple crisp is pulled from the oven and very hot, the apple mixture will still be very liquidy.
 As it cools, it will thicken up.

 Apple crisp is best eaten on the day it is made.
 If there are leftovers, you can keep them covered, at room temperature for up to 2 days.
-Reheat it in the oven, at 350ºF, if desired.
+Reheat in the oven at 350ºF, if desired.

 More Apple Recipes: